Mark 36 nuclear bomb: Survivors

+All surviving Mark 36 casings are located in the United States.

 A Mark 36 casing is on display in the Cold War Gallery at the National Museum of the United States Air Force in Dayton, Ohio.

 A Mark 36 casing can be found at the Strategic Air and Space Museum near Ashland, Nebraska.

 A MK 36 can be found in the "Wings Over the Rockies" air museum in the Lowry neighborhood of Denver, Colorado.

 Specifications

 The Mark 36 bomb was 56.2 to 59 in in diameter, depending on version, and 150 in long.
 It weighed 17,500 or 17,700 lb depending on version.

-There were 2 major variants, conventional ("dirty") weapon designated the Y1 and a low fission fraction "clean" Y2 version.
+There were two major variants, conventional ("dirty") weapon designated the Y1 and a low fission fraction "clean" Y2 version.
 The clean variant used an inert fusion stage tamper-pusher assembly (see Teller-Ulam Design) such as lead or tungsten.
 The "dirty" variant used a depleted uranium or U-238 tamper-pusher which would undergo fission during the second stage fusion burn, doubling the weapon yield.
 Chuck Hansen wrote in Swords of Armageddon (1995) that Mark 36 nuclear bomb was produced in two yield versions, clean and dirty.
 He stated that a clean version of a Mark 36 had a yield of 6 megatons and that a dirty version of a Mark 36 had a maximum yield of 19 megatons.